-Towns gave the bank until noon Monday to turn over documents related to legal discussions BofA had with outside counsel before and after it absorbed Merrill Lynch in Dec.
-2008, according to several letters between the committee and the bank, which you can view here.
-The bank resisted, saying the documents are protected by attorney-client privilege between bank executives and the law firm that handled the merger for BofA -- Wachtell, Lipton, Rosen & Katz.
+Bank of America did not meet a deadline to turn over documents related to its merger with Merrill Lynch to the House Committee on Oversight and Government Reform.
+The committee chair gave the bank until noon Monday to turn over documents related to legal discussions BofA had with outside counsel before and after it absorbed Merrill Lynch.
+The bank says the documents are protected by attorney-client privilege between bank executives and the law firm that handled the merger for BofA -- Wachtell, Lipton, Rosen & Katz.

 BofA Misses Congressional Deadline for Merrill Merger Documents